Xonshiz/anime-dl/ReadMe.md

 After installing and setting up all the dependencies in your Operating System, you're good to go and use this script.
 The instructions for all the OS would remain same.
 Download [`THIS REPOSITORY`](https://github.com/Xonshiz/anime-dl/archive/master.zip) and put it somewhere in your system.
 Move over the `anime_dl` folder.

 **Windows users**, it's better to not place it places where it requires administrator privileges.
-Good example of such place would be `C:\Windows`.
+Good example of places to avoid would be `C:\Windows` etc..
 This goes for both, the Python script and the windows binary file (.exe).

 **Linux/Debian** users make sure that this script is executable.Just run this command, if you run into problem(s) :